sap-tutorials/Tutorials/tutorials/s4sdk-vdm-retrieve-business-partners/s4sdk-vdm-retrieve-business-partners.md

 [ACCORDION-BEGIN [Step 2: ](Test the initial state)]

+We have already a set of tests in place that check the existing functionality of the app.
+Your task is to get the last failing test to pass.
+Let's first run the tests based on the current state.

 Locate the folder `address-manager/integration-tests` in  the project pane on the left.

 Right-click `integration-tests` and select **Run 'All Tests'**.
 ![Run all tests](1-1-run-tests.png)

 While the tests are running, visit `http://localhost:8080/address-manager/` to see the currently implemented application in action.
-You will notice that the list of business partners on the left is still empty, because we have not yet implemented this functionality.
+You will notice that the list of business partners on the left is still empty, because you have not yet implemented this functionality.
 ![Initial state of app](1-2-empty-app.png)

 Return to the development environment, where you should now see the test results.